 But let’s start where we should start; let’s have a Bible study about justification.
 Turn with me to the fourth of Romans.
 There, Paul makes Abraham his premier example of righteousness by faith.
 The argument has three stages:

-- verses 13-25 speak of God's promise to Abraham and show that it is only because of Jesus that you and I can be considered Abraham’s descendants and thus receive the promise of justification by faith.
+(1) verses 1-8 answer whether Abraham was justified by faith or works; (2) verses 9-12 show us that the same principle applies to all believers; and (3) verses 13-25 speak of God's promise to Abraham and show that it is only because of Jesus that you and I can be considered Abraham’s descendants and receive the promise of justification by faith.

 Romans 4:1 and "Imputed"